You can choose to represent yourself in the Planning and Environment (P and E Court).

 If you choose to bring the case to court and act for yourself, you must do your own investigating, researching and preparing, and must be available to attend court when required.
 This can be time consuming.

-If you do intend to represent yourself or be represented by an agent who is not a lawyer, see the Environmental Defenders Office’s guide, The community litigants handbook (fourth edition).
+If you do intend to represent yourself or be represented by an agent who is not a lawyer, see the Environmental Defenders Office’s guide, The community litigants handbook (fifth edition).

 This handbook helps self-represented litigants understand the rules and procedures of the P and E Court.

 Find more information about representing yourself in Queensland Courts.